Logifire/programming-patterns/README.md

 ## References

-* Applying UML and patters by Craig Larman
+* Applying UML and patterns by Craig Larman
 * Holub on patterns by Allen Holub
 * Patterns, princibles, and practices of domain driven design by Scott Millett and Nick Tune
 * [DesignPatternsPHP](https://designpatternsphp.readthedocs.io/en/latest/README.html)